 Amount Charged.
-The amount that a provider bills for a service or supply or the retail price that a pharmacy charges for a prescription drug, whether or not it is covered under this group health plan.
+The amount that a provider bills for a service or supply, whether or not it is covered under this group health plan.

 Benefits.
 Medically necessary services or supplies that qualify for payment under this group health plan.

 BlueCard Program.
 The Blue Cross Blue Shield Association program that permits members of any Blue Cross or Blue Shield Plan to have access to the advantages of PPO Providers throughout the United States.